Our story

 Claire Alexander

 Blue belt, mother and business owner behind the Africa Scotland Business Network.
-Lends her business and community-building experience to support SAGIG's growth and the women on the mats.
+A former Scotland national team butterflyer and former Scottish Premiership football player, Claire brings real lived experience of high-level competitive sport — and lends her business and community-building know-how to support SAGIG's growth and the women on the mats.

 International guest instructors